Saving money on car insurance can be as easy as a walk in Prospect Park.

 If you're unsure of whether or not to file a claim after an at-fault collision-type accident, consider our suggestions:

-Your absolute best bet for saving on auto insurance is to follow our lead and compare with as many companies as possible.
+Your absolute best bet for saving on auto insurance is to compare options from as many companies as possible.
 Because our user profile most likely doesn’t match you, it’s important to see our data as a starting point — where you should begin, but not end, your search for the best auto insurance.
 Use our comparison app below to see how much you could be saving on car insurance.